 Hot soup does a good job at keeping you warm.
 In addition, consuming soup, as a course before an entree, will minimize the amount of calories consumed.
 “It’s a therapeutic, low-cal way to curb my appetite — and research has shown that eating soup before a meal can slash the overall number of calories you consume,” says Joan Salge Blake, RD, and media spokesperson for the Academy of Nutrition and Dietetics.

-Make a cream free soup or use a vegan substitute.
+Make a cream free soup or use a vegan substitute like using coconut or vegetable broth.
 Lentil soup is the perfect nutritious, high-fiber, and low-calorie soup choice.
 Lentils are also rich in folate, a B vitamin that provides an energy boost.

 2. Grill Indoors